mrijk/py-predicate/docs/index.rst

 This library makes it easy to define composable predicates.

-On top of that it has features to optimize predicates, generate sample data, output in json or dotty (Graphviz) and many more features.
+On top of that it has features to optimize predicates, generate_true sample data, output in json or dotty (Graphviz) and many more features.